influxdata/telegraf/plugins/inputs/exec/README.md

 You will get data in InfluxDB exactly as it is defined above, tags are cpu=cpuN, host=foo, and datacenter=us-east with fields usage_idle and usage_busy.
 They will receive a timestamp at collection time.
+Each line must end in \n, just as the Influx line protocol does.

-### Example 3
+### Example 3 - Graphite

 We can also change the data_format to "graphite" to use the metrics collecting scripts such as (compatible with graphite):